dkackman/diffusers-workflow/README.md

 ## Introduction

 This is a helper for the [Huggingface Diffuser project](https://github.com/huggingface/diffusers).
-It provides a command line interface and json input format for driving the diffuser library, supporting the most common diffuser use cases.
-This allows you to run new models without code changes.

-It also provides a way to define a job as a json file and run it from the command line, supplying parameters such as the prompt and any other inputs required by the model.
+This command-line tool simplifies working with the Hugging Face Diffusers library by providing a flexible, JSON-based interface for running generative AI models.
+Users can define and execute complex image generation tasks without writing custom Python code.

+## Features

+    - Single or multi-step workflows
+    - Variable substitution
+    - JSON input format
+    - Image processing tasks for controlnet workflows

 ## Installation